AJMCoder/Battleboard/README.md

 - Corrected an error in the code where 'chr' was written, rather than 'ch' resulting in the code not running correctly and not printing the table or content.
 - When testing the code to see if inputting coordinates was working, i discovered that the grid wasnt being displayed at all.
 I tried re-writing the 'check shot' function to see if it was interfering with the results, but that didnt fix it.
 However, this did help me discover another issue, as the original code for this section was not functioning properly and didn't allow the user to enter another guess.
 By
 - In order to fix my original error above, i scanned through the written code and could see that the the 'show_board' and surrounding code at the bottom had not been grouped into a function, so by moving the code into a for loop fucntion, the list then became workable.
+- When adding a new boat, i realised that when writing the second check_shot function that it wasn't as simple as re-writing it the same as boat 1.
+I needed to add an 'elif' statement so that if there is a miss for both, the code can understand that it has missed both boats not just 1 of them.